September 8, 2025, 10:53 am | Read time: 2 minutes

 The reason for the payment is the major disruption at the payment service provider about two weeks ago.
 On the weekend of August 23 and 24, a faulty system update caused a temporary outage in PayPal’s payment processing.
 The provider confirmed on its website that both customer transactions and cooperation with banks in Germany were affected.
 Transfers worth billions were reportedly not executed.

-Read also: Nearly 16 million PayPal login credentials leaked online
+Read also: Nearly 16 million PayPal login details leaked online

 Internet Disruption at Home?
 These 5 Tips Can Help